dianshane/myvim/README.md

 ## OVERVIEW

-*For installation guidlines please read the INSTALL file!*
+*For installation guidelines please read the INSTALL file!*

 ### Vim plugins(using plug):